CONTACT & STAFF

 Beam divergence [μrad] | 25 (v) x 37 (h) | FWHM @ 15 keV |

-In addition to the experimental hutch, the PAINEIRA beamline will have dedicated second hutch for sample workstation (Figure 1), with direct access to the experimental hutch through a second door to facilitate the arrival of samples to the diffractometer.
-Connected to this workstation hutch is the control room of the beamline, where the user operates the beamline, processes the acquired data, and visualizes all the experimental parameters of the experiment.
+In addition to the experimental hutch, the PAINEIRA beamline has a room for sample manipulation (Figure 1), with direct access to the experimental hutch, through a second door to facilitate the arrival of samples to the diffractometer.
+Connected to this room is the control room of the beamline, where the user operates the beamline, processes the acquired data, and visualizes all the experimental parameters of the experiment.
 Finally, the beamline has an instrumentation room.

 The experimental station has been designed to optimize the amount of synchrotron light users have access to during their beamtime.
 To provide fast data acquisition with various experimental setups, the diffractometer (Figure 2.1), uses two sets of fixed detectors (Fig. 2.2 and Fig. 2.3) with automated sample exchange via a sample magazine (Fig. 2.4) with robotics dedicated to automated and autonomous sample exchange.
 (Fig. 2.5).

-Paineira will provide user with sample holders, reaction cells and analytical equipment for measurements to cover a wide range of experimental conditions.
-In addition, the Paineira group will continue developing new instrumentation for in situ and operando experiments for the scientific user .
-The table below shows systems that have already been developed and will be available as soon as the beamline is in operation.
+Paineira provides sample holders, reaction cells and analytical equipment for measurements to cover a wide range of experimental conditions.
+In addition, the Paineira group will continue developing new instrumentation for in situ and operando experiments for the scientific user.

-High-resolution mode will feature a system of 8 Si analyzer crystals (111), aligned in front of point scintillating detectors (Fig. 3).
+High-resolution mode features a system of 8 Si analyzer crystals (111), aligned in front of point scintillating detectors (Fig. 3).
 The X-ray beam diffracted by the sample passes through the analyzer crystals set at the appropriate Bragg angle.
 The angle is the Darwin width of the Si(111) crystal only allows diffracted x-rays satisfying the Bragg condition to be detected.
 For example, at 15 keV with an analyzing crystal of Si(111), the Darwin width is approximately 3.55 arcsec.
 This high-resolution setup will produce highly resolved diffraction peaks while removing background as well as florescence signals for improved signal to noise ratios.
-Diffraction peaks with full width at half maximum ( FWHM ) of the order of 0.008° at 2 θ wil be resolvable.
+Diffraction peaks with full width at half maximum (FWHM) of the order of 0.008° at 2θ will be resolvable.
 However, this detection mode with point-to-point collection requires relatively longer data collection times.
-Scans covering a 2θ anglular range from 5-100° at 15 keV will take around 1 hour to complete.
+Scans covering a 2θ angular range from 5-100° at 15 keV will take around 1 hour to complete.

 Calculation of sample absorption as a function of composition, packing density (~0.6 for powder samples and ~1 for volumetric bodies), capillary diameter (or thickness of volumetric sample) and wavelength can easily be done using the following online calculator.
-The broad energy spectrum available at Paineira (5 keV – 30 keV) allows the photon energy of the incoming beam to be tuned away from adsorption edges of elements in samples to avoid fluorescence.
-The beam energy can also be increased to allow for thicker samples and/or samples comprising heavier elements with high electron density to be studied.
-To allow for optimized signal in transmission geometry, the X-ray absorption coefficient must be calculated to assist in selecting the energy of the experiment and the thickness of the capillary (or of the sample, in the case of the flat-plate).
+To allow for optimized signal in transmission geometry, the X-ray absorption coefficient must be calculated to assist in selecting the energy of the experiment (19.5keV) and the thickness of the capillary (or of the sample, in the case of the flat-plate).

 https://11bm.xray.aps.anl.gov/absorb/absorb.php